How to Make Vegetable Broth in the Instant Pot (From Scraps)

 This post may contain affiliate links.
 Read my full disclosure here.

 How to Make Vegetable Broth in the Instant Pot (from scraps!) – save your veggie scraps and make this delicious and healthy stock in the Instant Pot!
-So simple, fast, and nutritious!
+Simple, budget friendly, and nutritious!
 Whole30, Paleo, and Keto friendly.

 Instant Pot Vegetable Broth